|Edgartown Harbor, MA|

 Description: The first European settlement on Martha’s Vineyard was established in 1642 at the eastern end of the island and given the name of Great Harbor by Thomas Mayhew, one of its founders.
 In 1671, the name of the town was officially changed to Edgartown, most likely christened as such after Edgar, Duke of Cambridge, a son of the future King James II of England.
 Edgar had actually passed away a month before the name change, but word of this had not reached the colonies.

-The following report on that state of Edgartown Harbor was made in 1842.
+I.W.P Lewis made the following report on that state of Edgartown Harbor in 1842.

 To preserve the harbor, a stone breakwater topped by a wooden walkway was constructed in 1847 at a cost of $4,700.
 A fourth-order Fresnel lens replaced the old lamps and reflectors in the lantern room in 1856.
-The keeper’s house and breakwater were both repaired a number of times, and a storage shed, oil house, and fog bell were all added between 1885 and 1896.
+The keeper’s house and breakwater were both repaired a number of times, and a storage shed, an iron oil house, and fog bell were respectively added to the station in 1892, 1896, and 1908.

-The Martha’s Vineyard Historical Society received funds from the Town of Edgartown in 2007 to install a spiral staircase and new windows in the lighthouse.
-The staircase allowed the lighthouse, which is now easily accessible from Edgartown, to be opened to the public for climbing for the first time.
+The Martha’s Vineyard Historical Society received $250,000 from the Community Preservation Act in 2007 to restore Edgartown Lighthouse, and Campbell Construction of Beverly, Massachusetts was hired to do the work.
+Rusty bolts used to secure the lantern room were replaced with stainless steel ones, a spiral staircase took the place of an unsafe vertical ladder, and new windows were installed in the lighthouse.
+The $80,000 staircase allowed the lighthouse, which is now easily accessible from Edgartown, to be opened to the public for climbing for the first time.